Montmorency Tart Cherry Amaretto Pie

-Montmorency tart cherries are one of the few food sources of melatonin and researchers are continuing to investigate more potential sleep benefits of tart cherry juice.
-So eating a slice of my Montmorency Tart Cherry Amaretto pie at the end of your Friendsgiving feast is a pretty great idea.
+Montmorency tart cherries are one of the few food sources of melatonin.
+Researchers are continuing to investigate more potential sleep benefits of tart cherry juice.

-Be sure to check out our full Friendsgiving menu over on choosecherries.com for more great Friendsgiving recipe inspiration featuring these gorgeous tart cherries.
+Check out our full Friendsgiving menu over on choosecherries.com .
+There you’ll find more great Friendsgiving recipe inspiration featuring these gorgeous tart cherries.